Alabama Family Assistance (FA) Program #

 If you think you may qualify, please call (888) 942-4673 to find a WIC agency closest to you and schedule an appointment.

-In order to receive assistance, the applicant’s household income must not exceed 150% of the federally established poverty level.
+In order to receive LIHEAP assistance, the applicant’s gross monthly income must not exceed 150% of the federal poverty level.
+That's about $3,108 for a family of three.

 Priority is given to households with elderly members, disabled members, and/or households with young children under the age of five.